She Doesn't Mind

 "She Doesn't Mind" is a song by Jamaican dancehall recording artist Sean Paul, released as the second single from his fifth studio album Tomahawk Technique.
 It was written by Paul, Shellback and Benny Blanco and produced by the latter two.
 The song was released on 29 September 2011 on NRJ & Skyrock (French radios), to iTunes on 31 October, and to U.S. mainstream radio on 24 January 2012.
 Like its predecessor "Got 2 Luv U", which features American singer Alexis Jordan, it debuted at number-one in Switzerland.
 Internationally, the song also topped the charts in Austria, and peaked within the top ten charts of several other countries, including France, Germany, Israel, Norway, the Republic of Ireland, Romania and the United Kingdom.

 It was featured on the European release of the video game Grand Slam Tennis 2.

-The official remix features American rapper Pitbull.
+The official remix featuring American rapper Pitbull was released on 26 March 2012.

 Music video

 The official music video for "She Doesn't Mind" was released on 25 November 2011.
 It was directed by Evan Winter and produced by Nestor N. Rodriguez.

 The music video was filmed at Long Island's MacArthur Airport in Ronkonkoma, Town of Islip, Suffolk County, New York.

 The music video featured a special guest, Lisa Jackson from cycle 9 of America's Next Top Model who acted as a TSA officer.